marixko/marixko.github.io/about/index.md

 comments: false
 ---

-##Hello there!
+## Hello there!

 I am Lilianne Nakazono, I am a grad student at University of São Paulo in Brazil.
 I have been working with massive astronomical databases applying statistics and computational methods in order to find new unclassified quasars.
 I enjoy everything that involves data to work with!

-## Preview
+## Why Astronomy?

+I don't have a beautiful story from childhood as most astronomers do.
+However I always wanted to become a scientist, no matter in what subject.
+There were two types of subject that intregued me: really small things that I couldn't even see (Microbiology) and huge stuff around there that I couldn't even imagine (Astronomy).
+I started in Statistics at University of São Paulo, because at that time I still didn't know what I really wanted, but I knew that a degree in Statistics could be useful to me at any path I would choose later.

 {% capture images %}
     https://cloud.githubusercontent.com/assets/754514/14509720/61c61058-01d6-11e6-93ab-0918515ecd56.png